 …En route to get some french fries at the cafeteria.

 Bicycles are pretty wonderful.
 Yes, cars are nice to have.
 But really, the benefits of bicycle ownership make it pretty difficult to NOT own a bike.
+Just make sure to put bicycle fenders during the rainy season.
 Happy cycling!